auraphp/Aura.Html/README.md

 Once you have a _HelperLocator_, you can then use the helpers by calling them as methods on the _HelperLocator_ instance.
 See the [tag helpers](https://github.com/auraphp/Aura.Html/blob/functions/README-HELPERS.md) and [form helpers](https://github.com/auraphp/Aura.Html/blob/functions/README-HELPERs.md) pages for more information.

-> N.b.: All helpers escape values appropriately; see the various helper class internals for more information.
+> N.b.: All built-in helpers escape values appropriately; see the various helper class internals for more information.

 ### Custom Helpers